 Many plan sponsors mistakenly believe that performing a benchmarking study that indicates the reasonableness of their fees compared to other providers also indicates reasonableness based on the level of services their providers are offering.
 However, these studies tend to exclude the less expensive flat fee-based providers, which if included, would clearly have given a very different impression.

 Setting the Standard

-Alliance Pension has an especially interesting model which focuses on flat fee pricing, but does not base its pricing directly on the number of participants.
+Alliance Pension has an especially interesting model which focuses on transparent flat fee pricing, but does not base its pricing directly on the number of participants.
 Their model has greater precision because it focuses on the amount of time spent, and for this reason, in many instances it can offer significantly more competitive pricing than even other flat fee-based providers because the amount of time required to service a plan with 200 participants, for example, does not actually differ much from a plan with 400 participants.